apache/spark/STATIC_CODE_CHECKS.rst

 You run the static code checks via ``./breeze static-check`` or commands.

-Note that it may take a lot of time to run checks for all files with pylint on macOS due to a slow filesystem for macOS Docker.
-As a workaround, you can add their arguments after ``--`` as extra arguments.
-For example ``--files`` flag.
-By default those checks are run only on the files you've changed in your commit, but you can also add ``-- --all-files`` flag to run check on all files.

 You can see the list of available static checks either via ``--help`` flag or by using the autocomplete option.
 Note that the ``all`` static check runs all configured static checks.
-Also since pylint tests take a lot of time, you can run a special ``all-but-pylint`` check that skips pylint checks.

 Run the ``mypy`` check for the currently staged changes: